 Food System Planning for the Waukegan Food Ecosphere

-The Adelante Center for Entrepreneurship exists to create wealth in communities with economic challenges through entrepreneurship, community development, and living wage job creation.
-A cluster of food initiatives has been identified to be among the first projects undertaken at Adelante: a food hall, a kitchen incubator, and an urban farm with a fresh market and café.
-Pre-development work for this ambitious set of projects is underway.
-New Venture Advisors is conducting a market study of the Waukegan trading area to provide a broad picture of the community’s composition and needs within the food system.
+The Adelante Center for Entrepreneurship exists to create wealth in distressed communities through entrepreneurship, community development, and living wage job creation, all through a focus on addressing food insecurity.
+A collective of food initiatives has been identified to be among the first projects undertaken at Adelante: an urban farm with a fresh market and café, a food pantry, farm to school programming, a food hub, a shared kitchen, and a community kitchen serving meals as part of its hunger relief programming.
+Pre-development work for this ambitious set of projects is underway with New Venture Advisors.
 (2021)

 East End Food Hub

 Since 2010, East End Food Institute has supported, promoted, and advocated for the farmers, vintners, fishermen, and other food producers and providers on the East End of Long Island.
 Since New Venture Advisors completed a food hub feasibility study in 2015, the organization has operated a cafe, workshop space, commercial kitchen, and processing space at Stony Brook University while building the foundation for a more integrated food system.
 New Venture Advisors is now assisting the Institute in establishing the East End Food Hub as a centralized point of aggregation, processing, and distribution for produce and products from regional farms and food businesses.
 (2020)